The best mealtime tips to get the nutrition you need

-As we get older it’s important to check we’re getting the nutrition we need to stay fit and healthy long into retirement.
+As you get older it’s important that you are getting the nutrition you need to stay fit and healthy long into retirement.

-In our later years we can lose interest in cooking gourmet dinners and our appetite may well lessen, but it’s a time in our lives when nutrition plays a pivotal role in improving our quality of life and we need to be mindful of the vitamins and nutirents that our body needs as we age.
+In your later years, it can be easy to lose interest in cooking dinners for yourself and as people age, it is common for some people’s appetite to lessen.
+In your later years, nutrition plays a pivotal role in improving your quality of life and you need to be mindful of the vitamins and nutrients that your body needs as you age.

-Find out what foods can help keep you well-nourished and active in our guide to ensuring a simple meal time.
+Find out what foods can help keep you well-nourished and active in this guide about simple mealtime and nutrition tips.

-Dietary requirements change throughout our lives.
-While in our earlier years we may have gotten away with a few naughty treats, later in life we need to be more stringent about the fuel we put in our bodies, but that doesn’t mean that meals should be dull.
+Dietary requirements change throughout your life.
+While in your earlier years you may have gotten away with a few naughty treats, later in life you need to be more stringent about the fuel you put in your body, but that doesn’t mean that meals should be dull.

-Simply follow the advice in this healthy eating overview from Age UK and you’ll see that there’s plenty of food groups to inspire tasty and nutritious options for older people.
+Simply follow the advice in this healthy eating overview from Age UK and you’ll see that there are plenty of food groups to inspire tasty and nutritious options for older people.

 How much should older diners eat?